Qt for WebAssembly

 Dynamic linking support is currently in developer preview.
 The implementation is suitable for prototyping and evaluation, but is not suitable for production use.
 Current limitations and restrictions include:

 • The Emscripten SDK must be patched.
-Use emsdk 3.1.37, and apply this patch.
+Use emsdk 3.1.52, and apply these patches: patch#1 and patch#2.

 • Multithreading is not supported.